maratai/craftery/art_instruction.md

 ## Comics: Figure Drawing
 - Daniel Cooney. *The Complete Guide to Figure Drawing for Comics and Graphic Novels*. **to-read**
 - Syu Itadori, Kishi Ueno, KiKi, and GomTang. *Manga Muscles: An Artist's Guide to Drawing Powerful Male Bodies*.
 This includes exaggerated physiques common in comics (etc) but less so in real life! **to-read**

+- Masters of Anatomy. *Clothing of Body Language*.
+Excited for this!

 ## Comics: Lettering
 - Nate Piekos. *The Essential Guide to Comic Book Lettering*. **Recommended**.